DataDog/chaos-controller/docs/features.md

   http:
     enabled: true/false # enables the http notifier
     url: <url>
+    headers: # optional, list of headers to add to the http POST request we send
+      - "Authorization:Bearer token"
-    headersFilepath: <headers file path> # path to a file containing the list of headers to add to the http POST request we send for the http notifier
+    headersFilepath: <headers file path> # optional, path to a file containing the list of headers to add to the http POST request we send for the http notifier

 ```